JOB TITLE: Home Support Worker, Ubuntu CSD

 HOURS: 37.5 hours/week including weekends and evenings to meet families’ needs JOB ID: 20-047BSCS

 Connecting children and families through shared humanity.

-Ubuntu offers a continuum of culturally aligned, community-based, family and child-focused services.
+Ubuntu offers a continuum of culturally aligned, community-based, family and child centered services.
 Collectively, with Boyle Street as the lead agency, Ubuntu is one point of access to a streamlined set of services that leverages the expertise of five networks to meet the needs of our families, children, and youth.
-The C5 (Collaborative Five) – Ubuntu works collaboratively with Boyle Street Community Services, Bent Arrow Traditional Healing Society, Edmonton Mennonite Centre for Newcomers, Norwood Child and Family Resource Centre, and Terra Centre for Teen Parents.
+Entitled the C5 (Collaborative Five) – Ubuntu works collaboratively with Boyle Street Community Services, Bent Arrow Traditional Healing Society, Edmonton Mennonite Centre for Newcomers, Norwood Child and Family Resource Centre, and Terra Centre for Teen Parents.

-Boyle Street Community Services offers an attractive benefits package after the successful completion of the probationary period.
-Professional development is provided and required in the development of the Home Support Worker.
+Boyle Street Community Services offers an attractive benefits package after successful completion of probationary period.
+Professional development is provided and required in the development of the Home Support Workers.

 KEY AREAS OF RESPONSIBILITY:

 • Build trusting relationships with family members and spend focused time in the home to work towards reaching the service plan (titled Children’s Services Planning Form or CSPF) goals

 • Provide strength-based feedback on parenting and discipline and offer suggestions for effective parenting and positive discipline techniques

 • Address safety concerns by providing coaching on stress and anger management